OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 - **Nov 20, 2017**: Fixed compatibility bug for those using builds 8801 and later
 - **Nov 28, 2017**: Shipped* support for cancellation on asynchronous functions (requires change for streaming functions)
 - **May 7, 2018**: Shipped* support for Mac, Excel Online, and synchronous functions running in-process
-- **September 20, 2018**: Shipped support for custom functions javascript runtime.
-It is no longer required to declare a function to be 'synchronous', as all functions will use the custom functions javascript runtime.
+- **September 20, 2018**: Shipped support for custom functions JavaScript runtime.
+For more information, see [Runtime for Excel custom functions](custom-functions-runtime.md).

 \* to the Office Insiders Channel